-Cryptosporidiosis is a parasitic infection of the intestine.
+Cryptosporidiosis is an intestinal infection.
 It can cause severe

 Most healthy adults recover from this infection in a few weeks.
 However, it can be life threatening for young children, the elderly, and the people who are sick.
 Cryptosporidiosis can be especially difficult in those with compromised immune systems.